Gatheru-rose/rose_bioinformatics_intern/README.md

 ---

 This internship comprises of comprehensive introduction to bioinformatics to aspiring scientists who would like to venture into bioinformatics in one way or the other.
-There will be engagement in mini-projects in bioinformatics teams, whereby one will use the skills learnt and practice them further.
+The internship will also engage one in mini-projects under different bioinformatics teams where one will learn and practice skills.
 Additionally, journal clubs and meetings will lead to further exposure on presentation skills and interpreting scientific papers.

 I am excited to begin this journey, interact and learn from the Bioinformaticians at ICIPE who will mould me into to great bioinformatics scientist.